Grim-/Outward.Mount/docs/index.md

 ## Mount Components
 These are components I created that you can add to a mount by editing the MountSpecies definition under the ```<MountComponents> </MountComponents>``` section these are rarely used by the mod itself.

-Some are overpowered in the context of Outward, others people simply would not like them detracting from a certain RP element or story.
+Some are overpowered in the context of Outward others people simply would not like them detracting from a certain RP element, think them silly or any reason really the choice is yours.

 They are mostly something I provided as a test of data-orientated design within Unity itself and to give users some features requested without making them mandatory for everyone.